Create a group in Microsoft Stream

-For more information on how groups work: Overview of groups & channels
+For more information on how groups work, see Overview with examples of groups and channels.

 Create a new group

-In the create group dialog, give a Name and Description to your group.
+In the Create group page, provide a Name and Description for your group.

-In the Access drop down pick if you want a Private group or Public group to determine who has access to the content inside your group.
+In Access, select Private group or Public group to determine who has access to the content inside your group.

 - Public group means the group and videos / channels you add to it to be viewable by everyone in your organization.